-Super Light And Variable In Victoria Park
+Super Light and Variable in Victoria Park

 An invite had gone out to various kite enthusiasts to meet and fly, since the weather looked good.
 We arrived after lunch, only to discover very light winds.
 A lone R/C flier was enjoying the easy conditions with his 3-channel electric trainer.
-Like a tiny Cessna, if you're not familiar with model aircraft.
+That's like a tiny Cessna, if you're not familiar with model aircraft.

 For a while it seemed we were alone, before spotting a power kite in the distance, making brief forays into the air.
 Victoria Park is rather large!

-It actually turned out to be quite an enjoyable outing, with the 2.4m (8ft) Multi-Dowel Barn Door kite just scraping into the air.
+It actually turned out to be quite an enjoyable outing, with the 2.4 m (8 ft.)
+Multi-Dowel Barn Door kite just scraping into the air.
 But then, thermals were everywhere.
-It wasn't long before the large pale blue kite went right overhead!
-At other times, I simply toyed with the Barn Door, floating it way out on a long line then pulling it up to over 200 feet.
+It wasn't long before the large pale-blue kite went right overhead!
+At other times, I simply toyed with the barn door, floating it way out on a long line then pulling it up to over 200 feet.

 Another RC flier was now having success launching his glider, finding thermals, and gaining height in them.

-We were eventually joined by two other AKFA members including the President.
+We were eventually joined by two other AKFA members including the president.
 A couple of ripstop-and-carbon light-wind kites went up, with plenty of success.
 By now the breeze had come across the park from just about every point of the compass.
 Variable indeed!

 In the distance, someone had been lofting a large but light-wind parafoil.
-It was interesting to see it sink out as an utter 'bag of washing' during a dead calm spell!
-Someone else had some success with a small blue Delta for a while.
+It was interesting to see it sink out as an utter "bag of washing" during a dead calm spell!
+Someone else had some success with a small blue delta for a while.

 Drogue Effect Experiment

 Soon after pulling up, spots appeared on the windscreen.
 Oh-oh.
 Dark clouds were blowing closer by the minute and tell-tale wind gusts signaled a nearby rainy cell in the atmosphere.
-I went ahead and rigged the big Barn Door anyway, very optimistically.
-Small rain drops started to pelt the plastic, so I hurriedly found shelter for the kite, the kite bag, the garden reel and yours truly.
+I went ahead and rigged the big barn door anyway, very optimistically.
+Small rain drops started to pelt the plastic, so I hurriedly found shelter for the kite, the kite bag, the garden reel, and yours truly.

-Fast forward at least 40 minutes...
+Fast forward this story by at least 40 minutes...

-The huge blue Barn Door was quickly rigged and very soon had contacted a good 20 kph of breeze on 60 meters (200 feet) of line.
+The huge blue barn door was quickly rigged and very soon had contacted a good 20 kph of breeze on 60 meters (200 feet) of line.
 The plan was to take movie footage with and without the drogues.
 A minute or so of movie was duly taken and the kite pulled down.
-A few pauses were necessary to prevent over-flying.
+A few pauses were necessary to prevent overflying.
 It didn't take long to get the kite back to the anchor tree where I could keep an eye on it while fishing around in the bag for the drogues.

 With drogue lines tied on with a couple of Half Hitches each, up went the kite again.
 At first it was hard to tell if there was any difference, but the kite seemed to handle the gusts better than before.

 Interestingly, the kite was much easier to bring in on a short line—until the drogues touched down.
-Freed of the drag, the kite promptly tried to over-fly and came close to nosing in!
-With a bit of slack fed into the line, the Barn Door just floated face-down for a second before easing back downwind.
+Freed of the drag, the kite promptly tried to overfly and came close to nosing in!
+With a bit of slack fed into the line, the barn door just floated face down for a second before easing back downwind.
 No problem.

 As a few more raindrops started to fall, the kite was hastily packed away.